AndrewBraun/TrainSchedulingProblem/readme.txt

 If not, then it scans the ready station and selects the best train.
 Once main has selected a train, it signals the thread's convar.
 Then the train threads usleeps for the crossing time.
-Once a train is done, it destroys its mutex and convar, then exits.
+Once a train is done, it destroys its mutex and convar and then exits.
 This process repeats until all the trains are done.